therealsphinx/support.balsamiq.com/content/sales/compare.md

 ---

-This page will cover the differences in Editor Versions.
-Check out our [Compare Page](https://balsamiq.com/products/compare/) if you need a more in-depth view about each individual product.
+This page will cover the differences in editor versions.
+Check out our [Compare Page](https://balsamiq.com/products/compare/) if you need a more in-depth view about each product.

 ## Editor Versions

-As of this writing, we have two different versions of the Balsamiq Mockups editor (the application that you actually do the wireframing in).
+We currently have two different versions of the Balsamiq Mockups editor (the part of our application where you create and edit mockups).

 First, there is [Mockups Version 3 Editor](https://docs.balsamiq.com/desktop/intro/), the new kid on the block that we debuted with [Mockups 3 for Desktop](https://docs.balsamiq.com/desktop/).
-It's been rebuilt from the ground up to facilitate new features, and an eventual shift to all native-based applications.
+It's been rebuilt from the ground up to facilitate new features and an eventual shift to all native-based applications.

-The other is the original Mockups Version 2 editor, that served as the engine for all of our products until recently.
-While it's slowly being phased out in favor of the Version 3 Editor, it still has a lot of chops.
-We don't update it as often as the Version 3 editor, but it still gets plenty of love - and it's as powerful as ever!
+The other is the original Mockups Version 2 editor that served as the engine for all of our products until recently.
+While it's slowly being phased out in favor of the version 3 editor, it still has a lot of chops.
+We don't update it as often as the version 3 editor, but it still gets plenty of love - and it's as powerful as ever!

 ### Products Based on the Mockups Version 3 Editor